Thomas-M-Krystyan/List_To_Do/README.md

 ### Description:

 Simple Python script, which is being CRUD-type application.
 It's used to displaying<br>
-the list of tasks, adding a new task, edit existing task or delete existing task.
+the list of tasks, adding a new task, editing existing task or deleting existing task.

 ---
 ### Summary: